mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```
-Create `SelectionChanged` event that will notify consumers of the ToggleButton when selection changes:
+Create `SelectionChanged` event that gets invoked when the label is tapped, and it will notify consumers of the ToggleButton when selection changes:

 `public event EventHandler SelectionChanged;`

-The event gets invoked in the setter of the `IsSelected` property:
+One more step is to call in the setter accessor of the `IsSelected` property:
 ```csharp
 public bool IsSelected
 {